lauutt/CityPopExtractor/README.md

 Massive-extractor is a simple script to automatically unrar and unzip old japanese albums from JPOP80ss2.

-  - Create an empty folder and put this script inside of it.
+  - Put this script inside of an empty folder.
-  - Create a subfolder called 'download' and copy/download all your albums there.
+  - Copy/download all your albums .rar albums to 'downloads' folder.
   - Execute this script direct from console and look for your music in the newly created folder 'music'.